-Megan Coyle is an artist and illustrator who resides in Brooklyn.
+Megan Coyle is an artist and illustrator who resides in New York City.
 She takes common, everyday magazines and turns them into works of art.

 Coyle has exhibited her artwork at the Ward Museum, i.d.e.a.
 Museum, Smithsonian Ripley Center, Art League Gallery, Krempp Gallery, and other galleries around the country.
 She has been internationally published in publications that include the Washington Post, Somerset Studio, and Papirmasse.
 Coyle is also the author and illustrator of the children’s book Duck & Fish.